 EXECUTIVE COMMITTEE PURPOSE: The Executive Committee meets only in special circumstances.
-It has the full powers of the Board to act in situations when, for timing reasons, a Board meeting cannot be scheduled.
-CHAIRMAN: Mossadiq Umedaly MEMBERS: Wanda Costuros, Jonathan Drance AUDIT AND RISK MANAGEMENT PURPOSE: The Audit and Risk Management Committee assists the Board in fulfilling its obligations and oversight responsibilities relating to the audit process, financial reporting, the system of corporate controls, governance of the Corporation's pension plans, and various facets of risk management.
-CHAIR: Tracey McVicar MEMBERS: Wanda Costuros, Peter Powell, Walter Saponja, Mossadiq Umedaly CAPITAL PROJECTS PURPOSE: The Capital Projects Committee assists the Board in fulfilling its obligations and oversight responsibilities relating to the Corporation's long-term capital plans, capital budgets and capital projects, including risk identification and management, dam safety, Aboriginal relations and negotiations, and transmission projects.
-CHAIR: Walter Saponja MEMBERS: Chief Kim Baird, Jonathan Drance, Peter Powell, Mossadiq Umedaly CORPORATE GOVERNANCE PURPOSE: The Corporate Governance Committee assists the Board by ensuring that BC Hydro develops and implements an effective approach to corporate governance, which enables the business and affairs of the Corporation to be carried out, directed and managed with the objective of enhancing shareholder value.
-CHAIR: Jonathan Drance MEMBERS: Tracey McVicar, Donald Triggs, Mossadiq Umedaly HUMAN RESOURCES PURPOSE: The Human Resources Committee assists the Board in fulfilling its obligations relating to senior management human resource and compensation issues, and monitors safety performance.
-CHAIR: Nancy Olewiler MEMBERS: James Brown, Jonathan Drance, Donald Triggs, Mossadiq Umedaly CONSERVATION TASK GROUP PURPOSE: The Conservation ad hoc task group of the Board of Directors assists the Board by monitoring and supporting the implementation of an energy conservation strategy as described in The BC Energy Plan.
-CHAIR: Peter Busby MEMBERS: Chief Kim Baird, Nancy Olewiler, Mossadiq Umedaly
+It has most of the powers of the Board to act in situations when, for timing reasons, a Board meeting cannot be scheduled.
+CHAIR: Dan Doyle MEMBERS: Wanda Costuros, Jonathan Drance AUDIT AND RISK MANAGEMENT PURPOSE: The Audit and Risk Management Committee assists the Board in fulfilling its obligations and oversight responsibilities relating to the audit process, financial reporting, the system of corporate controls, governance of the Corporation's pension plans, and various facets of risk management.
+CHAIR: Tracey McVicar MEMBERS: Wanda Costuros, Peter Powell, Walter Saponja, Dan Doyle CAPITAL PROJECTS PURPOSE: The Capital Projects Committee assists the Board in fulfilling its obligations and oversight responsibilities relating to the Corporation's long-term capital plans, capital budgets and capital projects, including risk identification and management, dam safety, Aboriginal relations and negotiations, and transmission projects.
+CHAIR: Walter Saponja MEMBERS: Chief Kim Baird, Jonathan Drance, Peter Powell, Dan Doyle CORPORATE GOVERNANCE PURPOSE: The Corporate Governance Committee assists the Board by ensuring that BC Hydro develops and implements an effective approach to corporate governance, which enables the business and affairs of the Corporation to be carried out, directed and managed with the objective of enhancing shareholder value.
+CHAIR: Jonathan Drance MEMBERS: Tracey McVicar, Donald Triggs, Dan Doyle HUMAN RESOURCES & SAFETY PURPOSE: The Human Resources Committee assists the Board in fulfilling its obligations relating to human resources and compensation issues, related specifically to senior management and generally to the Corporation.
+The Committee also monitors safety performance.
+CHAIR: Nancy Olewiler MEMBERS: James Brown, Jonathan Drance, Donald Triggs, Dan Doyle CONSERVATION TASK GROUP PURPOSE: The Conservation ad hoc task group of the Board of Directors assists the Board by monitoring and supporting the implementation of an energy conservation strategy as described in The BC Energy Plan.
+CHAIR: Peter Busby MEMBERS: Chief Kim Baird, Nancy Olewiler, Dan Doyle

-\The Board Chairman is an ex-officio member of all Committees.
+The Board Chair is an ex-officio member of all Committees.